 There is a large variety of small, portable, dry herb vaporizers on the current market at a range of price points.
-Consumers want to know what the best vaporizers are, what they are getting for their money, and they want value, reliability and quality for the money they spend.
+Consumers in Canada want to know what the best vaporizers are, what they are getting for their money, and they want value, reliability and quality for the money they spend.

-Today we are going to review and compare the Arizer ArGo and the DaVinci IQ, both dry herb vaporizers that have been on the market for some time (though the ArGo is newer).
+Today we are going to review and compare the Arizer ArGo and the DaVinci IQ, both dry material vaporizers that have been on the market for some time (though the ArGo is newer).
 They are popular for their own reasons and come at similar price points.
-We will review their vapour quality, portability, discreetness, material quality, ease of use and other factors (and extras!) that consumers want to know about before investing in a vaporizer.
+We will review their vapor quality, portability, discreetness, material quality, ease of use and other factors (and extras!) that consumers want to know about before investing in a vaporizer.

 Both of these products are designed for dry material only and are among the smallest, most discreet vaporizers in the market.

 The ArGo is small enough to fit easily into a pocket or a purse for easy carrying on the go.
 The upper section of this vaporizer extends to both hide and protect the glass mouthpiece.
-This is a significant design upgrade given that previous versions from Arizen have had issues with cracking and breaking.
+This is a significant design upgrade given that previous versions from Arizer have had issues with cracking and breaking.

 The DaVinci IQ is also small enough to fit easily into a pocket or a purse.
 Its mouthpiece is flat rather than extended making for easy carrying on the go without the need for additional protection.